Intestinal Microbiota & Immune System

 Dialog between the intestinal microflora and the immune system

 Approximately 10% of the German population suffer from a chronic inflammatory disease such as arthritis, psoriasis or inflammatory bowel disease.
 In these patients, the composition of the intestinal flora is different from that of healthy people.
 On the one hand, our intestinal microflora protects us from the penetration of pathogens that cause illness.
 However, on the other hand, the microflora can also be the trigger for chronic, painful and life-threatening diseases if it gets out of balance.
 Therefore, the intestinal flora is not only a mirror of our health, but it can also influence the clinical course of disease, risk of cancer development and the response to therapy.

 - Trillions of bacteria live in the intestine

 - Bacteria help us to digest food and produce vitamins

 - The intestinal flora is a mirror of our health

 - 3.7 million people suffer from chronic inflammatory bowel diseases in which the intestinal microflora is altered compared to healthy People

 - Patients with arthritis also have an altered intestinal microflora

 We have developed a new method at the DRFZ- microbiota cytometry – which allows for the simple and rapid determination of the composition of intestinal flora from stool samples.
-With this method, the causal relationship between intestinal bacteria and disease can now be investigated in detail.
-It is possible to detect these diseases at an early stage and to specifically treat them.
+Currently we are in the experimental phase to investigate the causal relationship between intestinal bacteria and disease in detail.
+We hope that in future it will be possible to detect these diseases at an early stage by our method and to specifically treat them.